EU lifts Libya sanctions, discusses future help

 In the Paris talks with Libya's National Transitional Council, France, Britain and other powers vowed to keep up their military backing as long as needed, but said the focus was now on reconstruction.

-French President Nicolas Sarkozy said on Thursday a total of $15 billion (9 billion pounds) would be freed out of the Libyan assets frozen under sanctions.
+French President Nicolas Sarkozy said on Thursday a total of $15 billion would be freed out of the Libyan assets frozen under sanctions.
 The figure included $3 billion the U.N.
-Sanctions Committee has approved for release in the United States and Britain and 1.5 billion euros (1.23 billion pounds) in France.
+Sanctions Committee has approved for release in the United States and Britain and 1.5 billion euros ($2.16 billion) in France.

 It also includes 2.6 billion euros of assets in Italy, a billion in Germany and 700 million euros in the Netherlands.